curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Bonnie Falconer, Seton Hall University

 This story combines reflections on local ecosystems from ecological and personal perspectives.
-It offers a useful example of combining curriculum with autobiography, gving voice to the student perspective.
-It is also a good example of using video to contrast photographs.
+It offers a useful example of combining curriculum with autobiography, which could be developed by students or faculty.
+It also exemplifies the student perspective of engaging with a challenging academic topic.
+Formally, it’s a good example of using video to contrast photographs.

 ### Elisabet Ampudia Mesias
 ![screenshot](images/storytelling-Elisabet-Ampudia-Mesias.png)